hedinnh/telegram-scraper/README.md

 python telegram_scraper.py --name myaccount --api_id 12345 --api_hash abcdef123456
 ```

-Note: The script is pre-configured with remote MySQL server credentials, so you don't need to specify database parameters unless you want to use a different server.
+Note: The MySQL server connection is hardcoded and will automatically:
+- Connect to the remote server at 89.28.236.32
+- Use credentials (user: hedinn, password: Fxp.123456)
+- Create the `telescrape` database if it doesn't exist
+- Create all necessary tables with proper columns

 ## Important Notes